-When crowds flock to Shenandoah National Forest, keep going: The park’s lesser-known neighbor, George Washington National Forest, offers adventure, solitude, and hundreds of miles of trails amid some of Virginia’s wildest landscapes.
+When crowds flock to Shenandoah National Park, keep going: The park’s lesser-known neighbor, George Washington National Forest, offers adventure, solitude, and hundreds of miles of trail amid some of Virginia’s wildest landscapes.

-Only an hour and a half from Washington D.C. and just a half-hour drive from Charlottesville, George Washington National Forest is home to more than a million acres of protected land.
-Its borders encompass hundreds of miles of hiking and backpacking routes, including 330 miles of the Appalachian Trail.
+Only an hour and a half from Washington, D.C., and just a half-hour drive from Charlottesville, George Washington National Forest is managed jointly with the Jefferson National Forest and is home to over a million acres of protected land.
+Part of the ancestral territories of the Manahoac and Shawnee Peoples, the forest’s borders encompass hundreds of miles of hiking and backpacking routes, including 330 miles of the famed Appalachian Trail.
 Mountain bikers will find rewarding endurance rides and world-class singletrack.
-And the forest is a haven for trail runners, as well: Three different 100-mile ultramarathon races are held within its boundaries.
+And the forest is a haven for trail runners, as well: Three different 100-mile ultramarathon races are held within its bounds.

-Hardwood forests shade dozens of spectacular campsites and picnic areas, many of them historic treasures built by the Civilian Conservation Corps in the 1930s.
-Crystalline mountain streams splash with trout, serpentine rivers beckon paddlers, and hundreds of bird and mammal species make for prime wildlife viewing.
+Between the trails, hardwood forest canopies shade dozens of bucket list-worthy campsites and picnic areas, many of them historic treasures built by the Civilian Conservation Corps in the 1930s.
+Crystalline mountains streams splash with trout, serpentine rivers call to paddlers, and hundreds of bird and mammal species make for prime wildlife viewing.

 If you’re coming from Washington D.C. or from the north, the closest section of forest is the Lee Ranger District.
 Head to the Elizabeth Furnace Recreation Area (open mid-April through October).
 The area makes a perfect starting line for hiking, fishing, camping, or mountain biking adventures.
 On your way out, grab a bite to eat in Front Royal, a gateway town tucked in a bend in the Shenandoah River and surrounded by vineyards.